 Community Driven Leadership

-All of my professional endeavors have given me the opportunity to listen to issues and concerns from parents and neighbors, then develop and implement responsible solutions to the challenges they raised, and learn how exceptional my community truly is.
+All of my professional endeavors have given me the opportunity to listen to issues and concerns from parents and neighbors, then develop and implement responsible solutions to the challenges they raised and learn how exceptional my community truly is.
 And I want to contribute more!